Executive (government)

-The executive, also referred as the executive branch or executive power, is the term commonly used to describe that part of government which enforces the law, and has overall responsibility for the governance of a state.
+The executive is the part of the government that executes or enforces the law.
+It can be organised as a branch of government, as in liberal democracies, or as an organ of the unified state apparatus, as is the case in communist states.

 Function

 The scope of executive power varies greatly depending on the political context in which it emerges, and it can change over time in a given country.
 In democratic countries, the executive often exercises broad influence over national politics, though limitations are often applied to the executive.

-In political systems based on the separation of powers, such as the USA, government authority is distributed between several branches in order to prevent power being concentrated in the hands of a single person or group.
-To achieve this, each branch is subject to checks by the other two; in general, the role of the legislature is to pass laws, which are then enforced by the executive, and interpreted by the judiciary.
-The executive can be also be the source of certain types of law, such as a decree or executive order.
+In political systems based on the separation of powers, government authority is distributed between several branches to prevent power from being concentrated in the hands of a single person or group.
+To achieve this, each branch is subject to checks by the other branches; in general, the role of the legislature is to pass laws, which are then enforced by the executive, and interpreted by the judiciary.
+The executive can also be the source of certain types of law or law-derived rules, such as a decree or executive order.

-In those that use fusion of powers, typically parliamentary systems, the executive forms the government and its members generally belong to the political party that controls the legislature or "parliament".
-Since the executive requires the support or approval of the legislature, the two bodies are "fused" together, rather than being independent.
+In those that have fusion of powers, typically parliamentary systems, such as the United Kingdom, the executive is often referred to as the 'government', and its members generally belong to the political party that controls the legislature.
+Since the executive requires the support and approval of the legislature, the two bodies are "fused" together, rather than being independent.
 The principle of parliamentary sovereignty means powers possessed by the executive are solely dependent on those granted by the legislature, which can also subject its actions to judicial review.
-However, the executive often has wide-ranging powers stemming from control of the government bureaucracy, especially in the areas of overall economic or foreign policy.
+However, the executive often has wide-ranging powers stemming from the control of the government bureaucracy, especially in the areas of overall economic or foreign policy.

 Ministers

-In parliamentary systems, the executive is responsible to the elected legislature, i.e. must maintain the confidence of the legislature (or one part of it, if bicameral).
-In certain circumstances (varying by state), the legislature can express its lack of confidence in the executive, which causes either a change in governing party or group of parties or a general election.
+In parliamentary systems, the executive is responsible to the elected legislature, and must maintain the confidence of the legislature, or one part of it, if bicameral.
+In certain circumstances (varying by state), the legislature can express its lack of confidence in the executive, which causes either a change in the governing party or group of parties or a general election.
 Parliamentary systems have a head of government (who leads the executive, often called ministers) normally distinct from the head of state (who continues through governmental and electoral changes).
 In the Westminster type of parliamentary system, the principle of separation of powers is not as entrenched as in some others.
-Members of the executive (ministers), are also members of the legislature, and hence play an important part in both the writing and enforcing of law.
+Members of the executive (ministers) are also members of the legislature, and hence play an important part in both the writing and enforcing of law.
 In presidential systems, the directly elected head of government appoints the ministers.
-The ministers can be directly elected by voters.
+Ministers can be directly elected by voters, such as in Switzerland at the cantonal (state) level.

-In this context, the executive consists of a leader or leader of an office or multiple offices.
-Specifically, the top leadership roles of the executive branch may include: